AMDmi3/opening_hours.js/README.md

 # opening_hours.js #

-[opening_hours](http://wiki.openstreetmap.org/wiki/Key:opening_hours) tag is used in [OpenStreetMap](http://openstreetmap.org) project to describe time ranges when a specific facility (for example, a café) is open.
+[opening_hours][Key:opening_hours] tag is used in [OpenStreetMap](http://openstreetmap.org) project to describe time ranges when a specific facility (for example, a café) is open.
 As it has pretty complex syntax which requires special parsing and additional processing to extract some useful information (e.g. whether a facility is open at specific time, next time it's going to open/close, or a readable set of working hours), this library was written.

 Examples of some complex real-life opening_hours values: